jairsjunior/kafka-ims/README.md

 ### How to Build all modules

-With all requirements installed, we just need to run the command ```mvn -e clean package``` on the root folder *kafka-ims* to generate all modules jar files.
+With all requirements installed, we just need to run the command ```mvn -e clean package``` on the project root folder **kafka-ims** to generate all modules jar files.
 The jar files will be on each module folder on the target directory.

 ### How to Build a single module